skylight-hq/skylight.digital/pages/toolkits/data_sharing_playbook/07_appendix_a_setting_smart_goals.md

 *We will decrease the average on-hold wait time from 2 minutes to 1 minute by the end of 2020.*
 {: .pl-4}

-Based on this, it's easy to determine what data you will need:
+Based on this, it's easy to determine what data you'll need:

 - Current average on-hold wait time
 - Average on-hold wait time between now and the end of 2020